Enjoy Mankato on a Warm Day

 The menu is really great too.
 We love getting a variety of things to share at the table, like pizzas and charcuterie boards.
 They have a really great selection of wine and specialty cocktails.
 Last time I was there I had their Rose, which was super refreshing and not too sweet for me.

-See Bison or a Waterfall
+2. See Bison and a Waterfall

 Just down the road from the winery is the Minneopa State Park.
 There is a $7 daily entrance fee, or if you have an annual pass for Minnesota state parks you can go straight in.